-Exchange-traded funds (ETFs) are a popular way to build a simple and low-cost diverse portfolio.
+Exchange-traded funds (ETFs) are funds that can be used to build a relatively simple and low-cost diverse portfolio.
 There are many investing benefits to ETFs, which is why they’ve grown in popularity both for DIY investors and for more traditional money managers.
+However, there are cons investors should be aware of, too.

 What Are the Benefits of ETFs?

-Exchange-traded funds (ETFs) have become increasingly popular in recent years, especially with the rise of online brokerages allowing people to buy and sell them quickly.
+Exchange-traded funds (ETFs) have become increasingly popular in recent years, especially with the rise of online investing allowing people to buy and sell them quickly.

-As an investment tool, ETFs have become popular: there were more than 8,500 ETFs in the world with more than $10 trillion in assets under management (AUM) at the end of 2021.
-Meanwhile, in the U.S., there were about 3,000 ETFs that had approximately $5.9 trillion AUM as of September 2022.
+As an investment tool, ETFs have become popular: there were almost 10,000 ETFs in the world with trillions of dollars in assets under management (AUM) at the end of 2023.
+In the U.S., there was more than $7 trillion in AUM in ETFs.

 ETFs are traded on stock exchanges and can be bought and sold throughout the day, like individual stocks.
 The market determines the price for a share of an ETF and changes throughout the day.
-This means investors can easily buy and sell ETFs, making them a convenient investment option.
+This means investors can buy and sell ETFs efficiently, making them a convenient investment option.

 Portfolio Diversification